facebookexperimental/moq-encoder-player/README.md

     - AAC use extradata
     - Opus can extract channels from packet, and default to 48KHz
   - IsDisco is in LOC, how to add it
-- Add new A/V sync strategy to docs
+X - Add new A/V sync strategy to docs
 X - Fix latency measurement, it is broken (at least after update target) X - Revamp latency / buffer graphs
 X - Add latency in band (video)